 Anywhere in Italy, you can dial 113 for the police (also ambulance and fire).

 In case of a medical emergency, dial 118.
-Ask a passerby to call for you if you don’t have a cell phone; in Italian, 118 is “centodiciotto” (pronounced CHEN-toh dee-CHOH-toh).
-If you call out this number when there are people nearby, someone will surely make the call for you.
-This is not a generalized emergency number like 911 in the United States so don’t call it in case of a crime or a fire, unless someone is injured.
+Ask a passerby to call for you if you don’t have a phone; in Italian, 118 is “centodiciotto” (pronounced CHEN-toh dee-CHOH-toh).
+This is not a generalized emergency number like 911 in the United States so don’t call it unless someone is injured.

 Here is a list of who to call and what to say (in Italian and English) if there is an emergency.
 Again, the most important numbers to memorize and call in a real emergency are 113 and 118.

 In case of any problem also call Prof. Erspamer or a TA.

 In Milan the best hospital is Ospedale Niguarda, tel.
 02-6444-1 (two miles from Residence Zara).
 The closest hospital to IULM (only half a mile) is the Ospedale San Paolo, tel.
 02-81-841.

 If you need a doctor, a dentist, a psychologist, or a chiropractor, the following medical centers will be able to assist you in English (please check their sites for office hours and locations):